1980 West German federal election

 Federal elections were held in West Germany on 5 October 1980 to elect the members of the 9th Bundestag.
 Although the CDU/CSU remained the largest faction in parliament, Helmut Schmidt of the Social Democratic Party remained Chancellor.

 Issues and campaign

 Chancellor Helmut Schmidt of the SPD-FDP coalition wanted to be re-elected.
-The CDU/CSU tried to make their candidate the elected Chancellor, CSU leader Franz Josef Strauß.
+The CDU/CSU candidate for Chancellor was CSU leader Franz Josef Strauß.
 It was the first time that their candidate was from the CSU.
 Strauß, immensely popular in Bavaria, found it difficult to appeal to people in other parts of Germany.
 One important reason for Strauss's unpopularity compared to Federal Chancellor Helmut Schmidt, was his tendency to talk sharply and militantly about his political opponents.
 Schmidt, by contrast, was still seen by many West German voters as a moderate and practical manager and doer, who focused on getting concrete political and economic results more than on political rhetoric.